-Ш Identify and document potential external threats to your repository.
-Evaluate likelihood of threats and extent of risk.
-Develop a plan to mitigate the risks.
-Review and evaluate architectural design of your repository for preservation capability (see infrastructure principles).
-This will inform basic strategy for preservation. as to appropriate level of resources assigned for preservation.
-Conte ent integrity and authenticity ou ensuring integrity and authenticity of digital content? - ving digital content requires a level of trust that users discovering the content access s that are authentic and have integrity.
-Authentic objects are those that are what they - to be (e.g. a dissertation is actually Jane Coriander's dissertation).
-Evidence of nticity is documentation around who submitted or ingested the content and verification netadata describes the right object ingested.
-Integrity means the object accessed is the as the object when it was put into the repository.
-Evidence of integrity is often a checks sum created when the object is ingested that can be verified on access.
-Create checksums for all content ingested into repository and store the value.
+Are you ensuring integrity and authenticity of digital content?

+Preserving digital content requires a level of trust that users discovering the content access objects that are authentic and have integrity.
+Authentic objects are those that are what they claim to be (e.g. a dissertation is actually Jane Coriander's dissertation).
+Evidence of authenticity is documentation around who submitted or ingested the content and verification that metadata describes the right object ingested.
+Integrity means the object accessed is the same as the object when it was put into the repository.
+Evidence of integrity is often a checksum created when the object is ingested that can be verified on access.

+, Create checksums for all content ingested into repository and store the value.
 Recompute and verify checksums against a stored value on a scheduled basis to look for changes to the content.
 Consider allowing users accessing content to also access the checksums to verify integrity of object.

-☐ Review content collected passively to ensure object submitted is what submitter described and intended to submit.
+Review content collected passively to ensure object submitted is what submitter described and intended to submit.